Thus Spoke the Barbell

 - This a competition level Olympic barbell.
 The knurling is fine and sharp.
 These bars are knurled in small runs so the "blades" are always new and sharp when the knurl is cut.
 With large production barbells there is more of a variance in the knurling as the tools wear and must be replaced.
 The whip on the Standard bearing 28 mm bar is classified as "very high".
 Note: As of this posting, the 25 mm 15 kg Women's version of this barbell is in the final stage of production.

 Elite Powerlifting Barbell.
 Made in USA.
 29 mm diameter.
 20 kg weight.
 Oilite Bushings.
 196 k psi Steel.Very Aggressive knurling.
 Dual Markings.
 4 Inch Center knurling - Very aggressive.
 Bright zinc shaft and sleeves

 - The bushing versions of these bars are great for home/ garage gym and for those looking for a good bar but can't justify the investment of higher end bar.
 It's basic and reliable.
 They are good for a mix of Olympic weightlifting, CrossFit workouts and moderate powerlifting.
 The bearing versions are great for Beginner Olympic weightlifting.
 The knurling is great for banging out a lot of repetitions and characterized as light to medium.
 The spin on these bars is really good and the whip is decent.
 These bars were available in black zinc but we found that most who were buying these bars were using them in garages, basements, or just not spending a lot of time on maintaining them.
 The black zinc was not very good and came off quickly.
-The hard chrome on these bars is not as thick as on our pro bars but still adequate.
+The hard chrome on these bars is a much more durable coating.